Idaho Divorce Steps

 • Certificate of Divorce

-• Original Decree of Divorce and 2 copies
+• Original Decree of Divorce and two copies

-• Original Order of Default and 1 copy
+• Original Order of Default and one copy

-• Original Motion and Affidavit for Default and 1 copy
+• Original Motion and Affidavit for Default and one copy

-• The Petitioner must request the clerk of the court to conform the following copies and then the conformed copies must be placed in the Petitioner's personal file
+• The Petitioner must request the clerk of the court to conform the following copies by authorizing them with court stamp.
+The conformed copies must be placed in the Petitioner's personal file.
+These important documentation needs to be handled with care.
+The applicant can ask for legal help while filing these concerned documents:

 • Child Support Worksheet (if applicable)